jonlpersson/ed-latimore/site/_posts/2022-11-25-is-boxing-hard-to-learn.md

 Are you fighting for fitness or to follow a professional boxing track?
 Because fighting to get in shape and fighting for money are two very different endeavors.

 If you want to use it to workout, that’s great.
 Learning to throw punches with footwork is a great cardio workout.
-Learning boxing for confidence and self-defense is also a good reason but I don't recommend going around looking for fights.
+Learning boxing for confidence and self-defense is also a good reason but I don’t recommend going around looking for fights.

 There is no shame if you decide the sport is too difficult for you.
 Combat sports like MMA, muay thai, and boxing demand so much from you and give you so little in return.
 But it will change you if you let it.